 There are several factors that can influence glycemia readings, such as the state of oxygenation of the person, changes in body temperature, blood disorders, hypotension, etc.

 External substances (exogenous).

-Some agents such as maltodextrin, maltose, ascorbic acid (it is used in some chemotherapy) or mannitol, among others, can also interfere on the readings of the device.
+Some agents such as maltodextrin, maltose, ascorbic acid (it is used in some chemotherapy) or mannitol, among others, can also interfere with the readings of the device.
 Also, some studies show the influence of certain prescription drugs.